MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 ## AI plugins

-AI plugins in Power Platform leverage Power Platform components such as power automate flows, certified connectors or prompts to define a specific business behavior that you can add to a copilot.
+AI plugins in Power Platform leverage Power Platform components such as Power Automate flows, certified connectors or prompts to define a specific business behavior that you can add to a copilot.
 Copilot will use the appropriate plugin able to address the questions of an end user in the application.
+More information: [Extend copilots with AI plugins](/power-virtual-agents/copilot-plugins-overview)

 Copilot in Dynamics 365 apps such as Finance, Supply Chain Management, and Sales on the other hand allows you to perform various kinds of tasks providing different kinds of information using large language models (LLM).